jasonyang5/jasonyang5.github.io/content/post/coinbase/index.md

     relative: false
 ---

-Here's how I'm thinking of valuing Coinbase.
-I haven't invested anything yet, but I'm looking to get in at something like $50/sh.

 ## How the business works
 Coinbase has several lines of business with the goal of creating a crypto personal finance ecosystem (payments, investment, loans, credit, and a bunch more).
 I'm primarly interested in the trading part of the business, which makes about 80-90% of their revenue.